-Democrats in Trump impeachment trial resort to graphic video of police under attack
+Dems in Trump trial use graphic video of Capitol attack; Trump lawyers' video shows 'lust' for impeachment

 SENATE APPROVES IMPEACHMENT TIMELINE AS TRUMP'S SECOND TRIAL KICKS OFF

-The video mashup of Trump's own words encouraging his supporters to "fight like hell" was followed by graphic images of rioters then breaking down barricades at the Capitol and yelling profanities at officers, such as "f**k D.C. police."
+The Democratic video mashup of Trump's own words encouraging his supporters to "fight like hell" was followed by graphic images of rioters then breaking down barricades at the Capitol and yelling profanities at officers, such as "f**k D.C. police."

-The video also shows Trump calling out former Vice President Mike Pence and then the moments before Pence and lawmakers had to be evacuated from the Capitol because protesters were on the hunt for "traitor Pence."

 In the most uncomfortable moments of the dramatic recount of the video, rioters were seen berating and beating Capitol police officers as they were trying to stop the mob from entering the Capitol.
 One officer is heard yelling out in pain as he's fighting off attackers.
 One officer died directly from his injuries, while another 140 officers were injured in the siege.